Amos Yee charged with NS enlistment offences after being deported from US

 The 27-year-old said he was not engaging counsel.

-SINGAPORE: Amos Yee Pang Sang was charged in court on Friday (Mar 20) morning after landing in Singapore following his deportation from the United States.
+SINGAPORE: Amos Yee Pang Sang was charged in court on Friday (Mar 20) for offences under the Enlistment Act, after returning to Singapore following his deportation from the United States.

 He is also accused of leaving Singapore without valid exit permits over two periods: From Dec 13, 2015 to Apr 19, 2016, and from Dec 15, 2016 to Mar 19, 2026.